govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 The aggregate score from the 3 models is used to compute overall salience score per viewpoint.

-## Training Sail ency Models
+## Training Sailency Models

 * Resent/Inception architectures pretrained on Imagenet/Places365 are fine tuned on internal Scenes60 data set.
 * This model is then fine tuned on Trulia's Appropriateness and Attractiveness data sets.
-* Binary Cross Entropy loss is used fro the Appropriateness and Attractiveness data sets while a 60 way categorical cross entropy loss is used for the scene understanding model.
+* Binary Cross Entropy loss is used for the Appropriateness and Attractiveness data sets while a 60 way categorical cross entropy loss is used for the scene understanding model.

 ## Estimating Image Attractiveness